Rotary Club of Naperville Policies and Procedures

 International Service encompasses efforts to expand Rotary’s humanitarian reach around the world and to promote world understanding and peace.
 It includes everything from contributing to PolioPlus to helping Rotary Youth Exchange students adjust to their host countries.

-The Avenue of New Generations recognizes the positive change implemented by youth and young adults involved in leadership development activities, community and international service projects, and exchange programs that enrich and foster world peace and cultural understanding.
+The Avenue of Youth Service recognizes the positive change implemented by youth and young adults involved in leadership development activities, community and international service projects, and exchange programs that enrich and foster world peace and cultural understanding.

 When a service member dies in the line of duty The Rotary Club of Naperville awards a Paul Harris Fellowship for Service Above Self, per board approval.